 - Theology and Religion

-Though Durham University has not officially adopted ECTS as credit accumulation system, information on ECTS is provided to facilitate credit transfer for Erasmus students (these should be used as a guideline only).
+Though Durham University has not officially adopted ECTS as a credit accumulation system, information on ECTS is provided to facilitate credit transfer for Erasmus+ students (these should be used as a guideline only).

 If you are not from an English speaking country you will be required to provide evidence of your English language proficiency.
 EU nationals the Statement of Language Proficiency form needs to be completed by the Erasmus Coordinator or an academic member of staff from your university and submitted with the application form.
 If you are a non EU national then you will need to submit an appropriate English Language qualification i.e. IELTS/TOEFL certificate and may need to attend one of our pre-sessional English courses depending on your scores., please see the table below: